vegabj/vegabj.github.io/README.md

 Demonstration of streamlit.

 # Courses (TODO)

 ## Uncertainty in machine learning
 Dropout, Bayesian neural networks, tensorflow probability, aleatoric & epistemic uncertainty
-## Intro to machine learning
-6 day course for customer.

 ## Machine learning for developers
 3 hour intro do machine learning in practice for developers